Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Large deviations for the reference measure

 In this section we give the proof of Lemma \ref{SanovbQN2}.
-The line of reasoning is analogous to the continuous case and we will only sketch the argument.
-Let us first forget about the condition on the total number of points (i.e. we consider independent Poisson point processes) and about the tags (i.e. the coordinate in $\Sigma'_{\rm{int}}$), then there holds for any fixed $R$ a Large Deviation Principle for $\bM_{N,R}$ at speed $m_{N,R}$ with rate function $\Ent[ \cdot | \Poisson^1_{|\carr_R}]$.
+The argument is analogous as the proof of the continuous case and we will only sketch it here. \begin{proof} First, let us forget about the condition on the total number of points (i.e. we consider independent Poisson point processes) and about the tags (i.e. the coordinate in $\Sigmatil$), then there holds for any fixed $R$ a LDP for $\{\bM_{N,R}\}_N$ at speed $m_{N,R}$ with rate function $\Ent[ \cdot | \Poisson^1_{|\carr_R}]$.
 This is a consequence of the classical Sanov theorem (see\cite[Section 6.2]{dz}) since in this case the random variables $\theta_{x_i} \cdot \mathbf{C}_i$ are independent and identically distributed Poisson point processes on each hypercube.
-Taking the limit $R \ti$ yields, in view of the asymptotics \eqref{volumetiling} on $m_{N,R}$ and the definition \eqref{defERS} of the specific relative entropy,
+Taking the limit $R \ti$ yields, in view of the asymptotics \eqref{volumetiling} on $m_{N,R}$ and the definition \eqref{def:ERS} of the specific relative entropy,

-We may then extend this LDP to the context of tagged point processes by following essentially the same argument as in the proof of the continuous case.
+We may then extend this LDP to the context of tagged point processes by following the same argument as in the continuous case.